 A final round of sanding with a 240 grit is now advised.
 This will give a super smooth finish to your table top and prepare for a stain and oil to be applied.

-I tend to use either a Ronseal interior varnish stain or Osmo oil tints to colour and protect my wood furniture.
+I tend to use either a Ronseal interior varnish stain or Osmo oil tints to colour and protect my scaffold board table and and benches.
 The Osmo oil tends to provide a slightly stronger finish to the table but it’s up to you.
 Both work well.
 You’ll need to apply 2 – 3 coats to finish off the table and bench.
 I use a standard 40-50mm paint brush to apply the stain.
 Always follow the grain of the wood when applying the stain.
 Allow about 2 hours between coats or check the manufactures guidelines.
 The pictured tables in this post are all using the Ronseal Interior Varnish in a French Oak colour.

 Finally rub down with a fine grit sanding foam block between each layer for a super smooth finish.
 I don’t tend to apply varnish or oil to the bottom of my tables as it lets the wood breath and will help minimise movement in the boards.

-Now it’s time to fit the legs.
+Now it’s time to fit the legs to the scaffold board table top.
 This should be straight forwards by simply lining up your desired location and screwing in with a drill-driver or impact driver.
 To choose your leg location you will need to consider the width of your chairs and if you wish to seat people at either end.
 To allow enough leg room at either end of the table I tend to mount the legs about 28cm in.

 So that’s pretty much it.
 You can see how easy it is to make a beautiful functioning table thats eco friendly and long lasting.